dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 setting we select here will only affect spot finding and not other stages of processing.
 Our focus here is empirical.
-We want to produce a good spot list for indexing, we are not worried about setting the detector gain to its true value (for an ADSC Q315r detector this is expected to be about 2.4 ADU per 12 keV X-ray).
+We want to produce a good spot list for indexing, we are not worried about setting the detector gain to its true value (for an ADSC Q315r detector this is reported to be about 2.4 ADU per 12 keV X-ray).

 Once we are satisfied with the spot-finding settings we can write them out